The President’s Malaria Initiative and Other U.S. Government Global Malaria Efforts

 Key Issues for the U.S.

 Over the past decade, U.S. global malaria control efforts and funding have expanded, as have those of others, with the U.S. representing the largest government donor to malaria efforts worldwide today.
-Looking ahead, there are several key issues and questions facing the new administration and Congress, including:
+Looking ahead, there are several key issues and questions facing the administration and Congress, including:

 - how best to measure and respond to the impact of COVID-19 on malaria programs and services;

-- how the recent WHO endorsement of the malaria vaccine for young children may affect funding decisions from the global health community, including U.S.-supported vaccine implementation and the prioritization of other malaria interventions;
+- how the WHO endorsement of the malaria vaccine for young children may affect funding decisions from the global health community, including U.S.-supported vaccine implementation and the prioritization of other malaria interventions;

 - what future funding levels will be, how best to use resources to implement the priorities outlined in PMI’s current five-year strategy, and whether it will be possible to expand the reach and impact of U.S.-supported malaria efforts, including expanding access to malaria commodities, among other tools and approaches, within funding constraints;